IceMage144/site-source/content/works/apps/derivative-calculator/index.md

 </script>

 ## How to use
-* Put the function in the first line
+* Write the function at the first line
 * Put the variable you want to derivate in at the second line
 * Click on the "Calculate" button and see the derivative!